 Improve your overall physical health

 Movements like pull-ups are not just about building strength, they can have a positive impact on your overall health too!
 According to a 2012 study published in Current Sports Medicine Reports, resistance training has been shown to drastically improve overall health, and is connected to better overall physical performance, walking speed, control of movement, and cognitive ability.

 Getting stronger and fitter is proven to help boost your mood and mental health.
 According to a 2010 review published in the American Journal of Lifestyle Medicine, strength training can help improve anxiety symptoms, depression, sleep and fatigue, and cognition in older adults (among other key benefits).

 Pull-ups are so hard because they require you to lift your entire body up with just your arms and shoulder muscles.
 If you don’t already have significant strength here, this can be quite a challenge.

 Because a pull-up uses so many muscles, you need to have the holistic upper-body strength to perform them.

 Pull-ups also require correct form and technique to getright — ensuring you’re activating the right muscles at the right time will make performing the movement easier and ensure you’re doing it correctly.
 But don’t be discouraged — there are many ways to progress to a pull-up (we talk about pull-up progressions later in this article), no matter the strength level you’re starting from.

 How to do a proper pull-up with perfect form

-Now, finally onto how to perform a pull-up the way you should.
-There are a few tips and tricks that make performing a pull-up not only easier, but ensure you will reap the full benefits of this powerful exercise.
+Now, let’s get to the fun part - how to correctly perform a pull-up!
+There are a few tips and tricks that make doing a pull-up easier and make sure you reap the full benefits of this powerful exercise.

-Here’s how to do a pull-up with correct technique:
+Here’s how to do a pull-up with the correct technique: